Healthy You - Every Day

 If you experience one or more of these symptoms, please know that mental health conditions can be treated and help you feel engaged in life again.
 “Just because you cannot see it, doesn’t mean it’s not there.
 Mental health conditions are treatable,” Felker says.

-The first step is to make an appointment with your primary care provider right away.
+The first step is to make an appointment with your primary care clinician right away.
 After speaking with your doctor, he or she may suggest counseling, medication therapy or other therapeutic treatments.
-“Your primary care provider can assist you in starting with the right level of care that helps you improve your mental health and overall well-being,” Felker says.
+“Your primary care clinician can assist you in starting with the right level of care that helps you improve your mental health and overall well-being,” Felker says.

 Behavioral Health Resources